 Today explore the stunning Provençal landscapes that once inspired Vincent Van Gogh.
 On the outskirts of Saint-Rémy-de-Provence, stroll through Saint Paul de Mausole, the asylum where Van Gogh spent some of his last months.
 Wander the gardens and nearby olive groves, framing scenes that he once immortalized in paint.
 Just a short walk from the clinic lies the fortified Gallo-Roman city of Glanum, where photographic opportunities abound among the well-preserved ruins.
 Venture into the pastel-hued center of St. Rémy for lunch and time to explore.
 Then travel across the rugged limestone bluffs of the Alpilles to Les Baux, a hamlet built into the mountain crags.
 Climb up the picturesque winding lanes, photographing age-old churches and cottages in this magnificent setting, and shooting the panoramic view of orchards and vineyards far below.
-Return to Avignon for a final edit-and-critique session followed by a festive farewell dinner.
+Return to Arles for a final edit-and-critique session followed by a festive farewell dinner.

 After breakfast, gather for an image presentation of the best photographs from the week followed by a final question-and-answer session with your instructors.
 The workshop concludes at noon.